 You will have appointments with your transplant team while on the waitlist.
 The frequency of these appointments will depend on your health while on the waiting list and the transplant center, as each center has different requirements for how often they want to see you.
-At these appointments, tests will be done to inform the team about your condition and update your lung allocation score.
+At these appointments, tests will be done to inform the team about your condition and update your composite allocation score.

 It is extremely important that you attend all of your scheduled appointments and take all medications as directed by your transplant team.
 Doing so will help you stay healthy and avoid problems that could prevent you from having a transplant.
 Always notify your transplant team if you are hospitalized for any reason or if there are any additions or changes to your medicines.

 Some transplant centers may have additional requirements for patients.
 You may have to participate in

 The things you have always done to manage your cystic fibrosis will continue to be important as you wait for a transplant.
 Your new responsibilities in preparation for a transplant will not replace your CF treatment plan or care routine.

 - Keep your weight within the range specified by your transplant team.
 Your dietitian will give you dietary guidelines that you should follow closely.

 - Maintain your fitness routine as prescribed to you by your CF care team or the transplant team.

 - Keep up with other regular health maintenance routines, such as going to the dentist and staying up to date on your vaccinations.

 Talk to your transplant team about what is recommended for you.

 The phone could ring at any time to let you know that there are donor lungs available for you.
 The transplant team needs to know how to reach you 24 hours a day, 7 days a week.
 You also should provide the team with the contact information of family and friends who know how to reach you.
 If you plan to be out of town — even for a day — alert the transplant team about your plans.
 They may suggest that you remain within a certain distance of the hospital.